workpyth/workpyth/README.md

-- Pricing & other TOS are found under the **INFO** repository
+- pricing & other TOS are found under the **INFO** repository
-- My public art queue is found under **PROJECTS**
+- my public art queue is found under **PROJECTS**
-- Contacts are found directly on my profile ; feel free to ask me any questions
+- contacts are found directly on my profile ; feel free to ask me any questions
 - eng / pt / sp / hr

 <!---